Abel J. Brown

 Abel J. Brown (1817–1894), was a Lutheran pastor of Immanuel's and Buehler's (or Beeler's) congregations in Sullivan County, Tennessee.
 He was a leader in the Evangelical Lutheran Tennessee Synod from 1836 to 1861.
 He was instrumental in the leading the East Tennessee congregations to form the Evangelical Lutheran Holston Synod, and was a leading member of that synod from 1861 until his death.
 He published several of his sermons and essays, and was the president of the Diet of Salisbury in 1884, which oversaw the creation of the United Synod of the Evangelical Lutheran Church in the South.

 Birth to ordination

-Brown was born near Lincolnton, North Carolina on March 27, 1817.
+Brown was born near Lincolnton, North Carolina, on March 27, 1817.
 He was the son of Absalom and Elizabeth (Killian) Brown, and the first son and second child of a family of ten children.
-His paternal grandfather was an Englishman, who came to America when a boy, and was a soldier in the Revolutionary war.
-His maternal grandfather was of German extraction, a native of Pennsylvania but in early life came to North Carolina, where he lived in the balance of his days and died.
+His paternal grandfather was an Englishman who came to America when a boy and was a soldier in the Revolutionary war.
+His maternal grandfather was of German extraction, a native of Pennsylvania but in early life came to North Carolina, where he lived for the rest of his life.